 Sports covers a lot of topics and this means there are a lot of websites to be inspired by and a need for many more.
-They use branded colors and images, and provide lots of stats and information on events.
+They use branded colors and images and provide lots of stats and information on events using some sort of event calendar plugin.
 Sports websites are always in need of unique and interesting designs.
-In this article we will look at 11 examples of sports sites using Divi to inspire your next Divi design.
+In this article, we will look at 11 examples of sports sites using Divi to inspire your next Divi design.

 1. Elite Loyalty Sports